kyma-project/community/concepts/eventing/backend-crd.md

 - Spec config keys that do not belong to the specified backend.
 - Spec config values set to forbidden data.
 - Spec config values using the wrong data type for the given key.
-  Similar, changing the specs of an existing backend in an invalid way should be rejected and return a `validationError`.
+  Similar, changing the specs of an existing backend in an invalid way must be rejected and return a `validationError`.

 ## Status